 How to select the right cloud service provider

-With the world embarking on the path of virtualization, transitioning to the cloud is the need of the hour.
+With the world embarking on virtualization, transitioning to the cloud is the need of the hour.
 As more and more IT systems are getting externalized, it is crucial to analyze and compare the cloud services elaborately for long-term business success.

-However, the comparison is not easy, considering the cut-throat competition in today’s vast cloud service market.
-The industry has a myriad of providers offering a vast host of services, from giants like Amazon, Microsoft and Google to smaller niche players delivering bespoke cloud services.
-And, this makes the selection of the right cloud provider increasingly challenging.
-The secret to making a safe cloud investment is establishing a defined procurement and selection process weighted towards the unique set of business needs.
+However, the comparison is difficult, considering the cut-throat competition in today’s vast cloud service market.
+The industry has many providers offering various services, from giants like Amazon, Microsoft, and Google to smaller niche players delivering bespoke cloud services.
+And this makes the selection of the right cloud provider increasingly challenging.
+The secret to making a safe cloud investment is establishing a defined procurement and selection process weighted towards unique business needs.

 Want to select the right cloud service provider?
 Here are six criteria that businesses should consider before investing in any cloud services